rstuehler/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi, I'm a PhD student in Physics at the University of Würzburg.
 My research focuses on the exploration of new materials for spintronic applications and quantum computation.
 A specific example is the realization of a new phase of matter called *topological insulators*.
-I advance the fabrication of the one-atom layer thick topological insulator *bismuthene* and study its fundamental quantum mecahnical properties with scanning tunneling microscopy and photoelectron spectroscopy techniques.
+I advance the fabrication of the one-atom layer thick topological insulator *bismuthene* and study its fundamental quantum mechanical properties with scanning tunneling microscopy and photoelectron spectroscopy techniques.

-#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.